 Today is Birth anniversary of Shaheed Ram Prasad Bismil, the freedom fighter who fought against British colonialism and laid down his life.

-As part of the Azadi Ka Amrit Mahotsav, the Ministry of Culture held a special ceremony at Shahjahanpur in Uttar Pradesh, the birth place of Shaheed Ram Prasad Bismil today to mark his birth anniversary.
+As part of the Azadi Ka Amrit Mahotsav, the Ministry of Culture will hold a special ceremony at Shahjahanpur in Uttar Pradesh, the birth place of Shaheed Ram Prasad Bismil today to mark his birth anniversary.

-Union Minister of State for Ministry of Culture and Tourism Prahlad Singh Patel offered floral tributes to Shaheed Ram Prasad Bismil, Shaheed Ashfaq Ullah Khan and Shaheed Roshan Singh at a special event organized by the Ministry of Culture at Shaheed Udayan Shahjahanpur.
+Union Culture Minister Prahlad Singh Patel will offer floral tributes to Shaheed Ram Prasad Bismil, Shaheed Ashfaq Ullah Khan and Shaheed Roshan Singh at a special event being organized by the Ministry of Culture at Shaheed Udayan Shahjahanpur.

-Suresh Khanna, Local MLA and the Minister of Finance Govt in UP government, Culture and Tourism Minister of state Neelkanth Tiwari along with other dignitaries were also present in the Pushpanjali Ceremony.
+Local MLA and UP Finance Minister Suresh Khanna, Culture and Tourism Minister of the state Neelkanth Tiwari along with other dignitaries will join in the Pushpanjali Ceremony.

 He formed the Hindustan Republican Association with leaders like Bhagat Singh and Chandrasekhar Azad and participated in the Mainpuri conspiracy of 1918, and the Kakori conspiracy of 1925 with Ashfaq Ullah Khan and Roshan Singh to protest against the British Rule.

 He was martyred at Gorakhpur Jail on 19th December, 1927 just aged 30, for his role in Kakori conspiracy.